builtwithjavascript/server-side-config/README.md

 // then load the server-side config file using the useServerSideConfig and passing the app key, in this case 'app1' const instance = useServerSideConfig<IConfig>('app1')

-// Note: usually you will read the value of 'app1' from an environment variable, i.e. const instance = useServerSideConfig<IConfig>(process.env.SITE_KEY)
+// Note: usually you will read the value of 'app1' from an environment variable, i.e. process.env.SITE_KEY

-// the default base directory for your json files is /config/config-files/
-// but you could optionally specify a different path by passing this as the second arugment: const configFilesDirectoryPath = `../my-config-files/` const instance = useServerSideConfig<IConfig>(process.env.SITE_KEY, configFilesDirectoryPath)
+// Also need the absoluteConfigFilesDirectoryPath for which you *must* provide the absolute path or a path relative to process.cwd()
+// e.g., '/path/to/my/nuxt/app/config/config-files'
+// or 'config/config-files' if run from project root

+const absoluteConfigFilesDirectoryPath = `config/config-files/`
+const instance = useServerSideConfig<IConfig>(process.env.SITE_KEY, absoluteConfigFilesDirectoryPath)

 ```